-Action Note 1 CAUTION Do not install or remove the gripper when power is on.
+Action Note 1 Po not install or remove the gripper when power is on.
 Otherwise damage to the electronics may occur.
 Always check the gripper power status before commencing any service work.
 Make sure that all supplies for electrical power and air pressure are turned off.
-For details about how to check the power status and how to turn off gripper power using FlexPendant, see Configuration page on page 48 .
-2 Rotate the arm tool flange on the axis 6 of the ro- bot to make one of the three screw holes access- ible, and then remove the screw.
-11111111111111111111111111111111111111 3 Repeat the preceding step to remove the other two screws to detach the whole gripper from the arm tool flange.
+2 Rotate the arm tool flange on the axis 6 of the robot to make one of the three screw holes accessible, and then remove the screw. xx1500001390 3 Repeat the preceding step to remove the other two screws to detach the whole gripper from the arm tool flange.